 All Star and Hall of Fame Teammates

-Many of the quarterbacks we consider the greatest were luck to take the field with several all stars.
+Many of the quarterbacks we consider the greatest were lucky to take the field with several all stars.
 Quarterbacks on dynasties generally teamed with several fellow Hall of Famers.28 Great teammates can make good quarterback look great, and bad ones can make a good quarterback look downright pedestrian (ask Rich Gannon and Archie Manning how that goes).
 Because of this, it may be instructive to get an idea of how many all stars and HOF teammates the legendary quarterbacks had.

 For each season in Baugh’s career, I counted the number of his teammates who made an All Pro team from a major publication or made the Pro Bowl.29 I also counted how many teammates were members of the Pro Football Hall of Fame.
 As you might expect, Washington featured several star players when the team was strong and consistently contending for championships and fairly talent deprived when they weren’t.
 Baugh had little support for the back half of his career.30 In 1947, arguably his best season as a passer, he didn’t see a single teammate named to an all pro team.